MobileNetV4 -- Universal Models for the Mobile Ecosystem: Hardware-Independent Pareto Efficiency

 \textbf{The Roofline Model}: For a model to be universally efficient, it must perform well on hardware targets with vastly different bottlenecks that limit the model's performance.
 These bottlenecks are largely determined by the hardware's peak computational throughput and its peak memory bandwidth.

-To this end, we use the Roofline Model~\cite{williams2009roofline} which estimates the performance of a given workload and predicts whether it is memory-bottlenecked, or compute-bottlenecked.
-In short, it abstracts away specific hardware details and only considers a workload's operational intensity ($\text{LayerMACs}_i/(\text{WeightBytes}_i + \text{ActivationBytes}_i)$) vs. the theoretical limits of the hardware's processor and memory system.
+To this end, we use the Roofline Model~\cite{williams2009roofline} which estimates the performance of a given workload and predicts whether it is memory-bottlenecked or compute-bottlenecked.
+In short, it abstracts away specific hardware details and only considers a workload's operational intensity ($\text{LayerMACs}_i/(\text{WeightBytes}_i + \text{ActivationBytes}_i)$) \vs the theoretical limits of the hardware's processor and memory system.
 Memory and compute operations happen roughly in parallel, so the slower of the two approximately determines the latency bottleneck.
 To apply the Roofline Model to neural networks with layers indexed by $i$, we can calculate the model inference latency, $\text{ModelTime}$, as follows:

-In the roofline model, hardware behavior is summarized by the \textit{Ridge Point} (RP)---the ratio of a hardware's $\text{PeakMACs}$ to $\text{PeakMemBW}$.
-I.e. the minimum operational intensity required to achieve maximum performance.\footnote{ The common practice of using a model's total MACs to proxy latency is the same as targeting a roofline model with a Ridge Point $\text{(RP)}=0$.
-This is equivalent to infinite bytes per MAC so, $\forall i, \text{MemTime}_i = 0$ and $\text{ModelTime} = \sum_{i}\text{MACTime}_i$.} In order to optimize for hardware with a wide range of bottlenecks, as seen in Fig.~\ref{fig:hardware-independent-pareto} and Fig.~\ref{fig:op-cost-vs-ridge-point} we analyze our algorithms' latency while sweeping the RP from its lowest expected value (0 MAC/byte) to its highest expected value (500 MACs/byte)---see Appendix~\ref{appendix:universality} for more details.
+In the roofline model, hardware behavior is summarized by the \textit{Ridge Point} (RP)---the ratio of a hardware's $\text{PeakMACs}$ to $\text{PeakMemBW}$ \ie the minimum operational intensity required to achieve maximum performance. \footnote{ The common practice of using a model's total MACs to proxy latency is the same as targeting a roofline model with a Ridge Point $\text{(RP)}=0$.
+This is equivalent to infinite bytes per MAC so, $\forall i, \text{MemTime}_i = 0$ and $\text{ModelTime} = \sum_{i}\text{MACTime}_i$.} In order to optimize for hardware with a wide range of bottlenecks, as seen in \cref{fig:hardware-independent-pareto} and \cref{fig:op-cost-vs-ridge-point}, we analyze our algorithms' latency while sweeping the RP from its lowest expected value (0 MAC/byte) to its highest expected value (500 MACs/byte)---see \cref{appendix:universality} for more details.
 Roofline Models only depend on the ratio of data transfer to compute, so all hardware with the same RP will rank workloads the same by latency.\footnote{The Roofline Model assumes that software implementation has no impact on workload performance.
-This means techniques with complex memory access (e.g. pruning) perform much better on a Roofline Model than on a real device.} This means that swept-RP roofline analysis (see next paragraph) applies to future hardware and software if the RP of the new targets is contained in the swept range.
+This means techniques with complex memory access (e.g. pruning) perform much better on a Roofline Model than on a real device.} This means that swept-RP roofline analysis (see next paragraph) applies to future hardware and software if the RP of the new targets is contained in the swept range.\footnote{Andrew Lavin independently proposed a similar framework in the context of analyzing strategies for performance modeling and kernel execution~\cite{lavin2024efficiencyconvolutionalneuralnetworks}.}